-Michael Sell served as the lead national coach for the U.S. Tennis Association Player Development coaching staff from January of 2003 until August of 2012.
+Michael Sell served as the Lead National coach for the U.S. Tennis Association Player Development coaching staff from January of 2003 until August of 2012.
 During that stretch, he coached a number of America's top young juniors, including 2015 Junior French Open Champion Tommy Paul and 2015 Junior Wimbledon Champion, Reilly Opelka while assisting professionals, including Serena Williams, Mardy Fish, and Donald Young.

 Michael Sell played professionally on the ATP World Pro Tour for five years and reached career highs of No. 136 in singles and No. 83 in doubles.
 He won three singles and eleven doubles Challengers Events on the USTA Pro Circuit for 14 total titles and recorded wins over a number of Top 50 players.
-Michael Sell was also named as a practice partner for the 1998 U.S. Davis Cup team.
+Sell was also named as a practice partner for the 1998 U.S. Davis Cup team.